 Phase 1 Strategic Synthesis · Near & Dear · 2026

-The signals are clear, the lane is unclaimed, and the window closes Q4 2026.
+The signals are clear, the lane is unclaimed, and the window is open.
 Here’s what the data taught us — and how we move.

 What we learned